burnto/bpf/README.md

-staticmatic-based project for my (Brent Fitzgerald's) homepage.
+staticmatic project for my homepage.